C-V2X-Senior-Design/ResourceHub/README_Hardware.md

 ## Overview

-Explanation of Hardware's Role in our Project.
+[@Max Explanation of Hardware's Role in our Project]

 <br/>
 <p align="center">(<a href="#navigation">to table of contents</a>)</p>